azazdeaz/ros-grpc-bridge-generator/README.md

 ## How it works?
  - The script creates a snapshot of all the running ROS topics and services available at the moment,
- - then generates a standalone package in your catkin workspace which implements the gRPC server as a ROS node.
+ - then generates a standalone package in your catkin workspace, which implements the gRPC server as a ROS node.

 ## Notes
- - Protobuf has no equivalent for constants in ROS messages so they are added as comments to the proto message definitions.
+ - Protobuf has no equivalent for constants in ROS messages, so they are added as comments to the proto message definitions.
  - `uint8[]` and `char[]` ROS array types are represented as `bytes` in Protobuf (like in the [python msg generator](http://docs.ros.org/indigo/api/rospy_message_converter/html/namespacerospy__message__converter_1_1message__converter.html#ab92670982d5f9db6e765deff0ed9eeff))
  - Only ROS Noetic is supported (because it needs python3)
- - The whole generator is implemented as a Jupyter notebook and a cookiecutter template so feel free to try changes and suggest modifications :)
+ - The whole generator is implemented as a Jupyter notebook and a cookiecutter template, so feel free to try changes and suggest modifications :)

 ## Install
 Clone the repo into a catkin workspace: